pfekin/attention-driven-transformers/README.md

 ### 2. Projection Blocks

-Most transformer layers are replaced by **projection blocks**, which apply a bias-free linear projection followed by GELU activation and normalization.
+Most transformer layers are replaced by projection blocks, which apply a bias-free linear projection followed by GELU activation and normalization.

 ```python
 class ProjectionBlock(nn.Module):